pwarren/pwarren.github.io/tech/_posts/2014-04-20-MST-20m-buildlog-day-2-and-3.md

 I had a few oddities, the instructions specified 1.8pF NPO caps, but the kit came with 2pF caps in place.
 I have a left over 2 pin header (which I just realised should go on the VFO input!), and no 3 pin header for the DDS-VFO power, a bit odd, but easily worked around :)

-Winding the transformers and chokes was easier than I thought, but they don't look terrible even and neat, hope that doesn't have too much of an effect on the output!
+Winding the transformers and chokes was easier than I thought, but they don't look terribly even and neat, hope that doesn't have too much of an effect on the output!

 My soldering has definitely improved a little over the weekend!